storesafe/cordova-sqlite-storage/SQLitePlugin.coffee.md

           throw newSQLError 'Database location or iosDatabaseLocation value is now mandatory in deleteDatabase call'

         if !!first.location and !!first.iosDatabaseLocation
-          throw newSQLError 'Abiguous: both location or iosDatabaseLocation values are present in deleteDatabase call'
+          throw newSQLError 'AMBIGUOUS: both location or iosDatabaseLocation values are present in deleteDatabase call'

         dblocation =
           if !!first.location and first.location is 'default'